City council, employees, focus thoughts on helping citizens

 “If a resident says no,” he said “then we’ll need to move on.”
 While installers will be wearing protective gear, if they arrive at a residence, they may encounter a situation that they are not comfortable with entering a home.

-Richtsmeier explained there was talks about what steps may be taken, “but I wanted to make sure that everyone was aware.”
+Richtsmeier explained there were talks about what steps may be taken, “but I wanted to make sure that everyone was aware.”